 Donor Requirements and Testing

-The basic requirements to be a HSC donor are similar to those of blood donors.
-They include the following:
+The basic requirements to be an HSC donor are similar to those of blood donors.
+They include the following requirements listed in Table 3.

 Donor testing

-In addition to the questions about the donor’s medical history and ethnicity, donors are also tested for HLA tissue type by collecting cheek cells with a cotton swab.
-The HLA antigens that are tested using molecular diagnostics are HLA-A, HLA-B, HLA-C, DRBI, and DQ.
+In addition to the questions about the donor’s medical history and ethnicity, donors are tested for HLA tissue type by collecting cheek cells with a cotton swab.
+The HLA antigens tested using molecular diagnostics are HLA-A, HLA-B, HLA-C, DRBI, and DQ.
 Since a donor has two sets of each antigen, both sets must be identical to the patient for a perfect match.
-For example, if a donor is HLA A 33, 34, HLA B 58, 44 and HLA C 07, 05, the patient must match all 6 alleles for a match.
-Due to their lower level of immunogenicity, cord blood cells often do not require a perfect match (for example, 9 of 10 may be an acceptable match).
+For example, if a donor is HLA A 33, 34, HLA B 58, 44, and HLA C 07, 05, the patient must match all 6 alleles for a match.
+Due to their lower level of immunogenicity, cord blood cells often do not require a perfect match (for example, 9 of 10 may be acceptable).

 If a donor’s preliminary testing matches a prospective recipient, the donor is retested to verify the HLA typing and detect potential infectious diseases that may cause complications for the patient.
 Recent studies have shown that unrelated HLA-matched donors have the same long-term outcome as HLA-matched siblings.